The Center for Pelvic Medicine is a national leader in treating female and male pelvic health problems.

-Dr. Susan Kellogg Spadt, PhD, CRNP, IF, FCST is the Director of Female Sexual Medicine at the Center for Pelvic Medicine, located at the Bryn Mawr division of Academic Urology of PA, LLC.
-Member of the editorial board of The Journal of Sexual Medicine.
+Dr. Susan Kellogg Spadt, PhD, CRNP, IF, FCST is the Director of Female Sexual Medicine at the Center for Pelvic Medicine, Member of the editorial board of The Journal of Sexual Medicine.

-Elizabeth Kusturiss, MSN, CRNP, is a Nurse Practitioner in Female Sexual Medicine at the Center for Pelvic Medicine located in the Bryn Mawr division of Academic Urology of PA, LLC.
+Elizabeth Kusturiss, MSN, CRNP, is a Nurse Practitioner in Female Sexual Medicine at the Center for Pelvic Medicine.

 The pill is to boost women’s sexual desire.
 The “little pink pill” is one step closer to going on the market.
 After saying no twice, an FDA panel finally recommended the first medication for female sexual dysfunction.
 Unlike drugs for men, like Viagra, which improve blood flow, Flibanserin is an anti-depressant that works on the pleasure center of the brain.

 The pill, however, comes with side effects, which include insomnia, nausea and dizziness.
 As always, women will need to decide whether the risks versus the benefits compared to other treatment alternatives are worth it for them.

 The panel of Food and Drug Administration advisers voted 18-6 in favor of Sprout Pharmaceutical’s daily pill, flibanserin, on the condition that the company develops a plan to manage its risks.